End of the World (1977 film): Plot

 NASA Professor Andrew Boran is a research scientist who discovers strange radio signals in outer space that appear to originate from Earth.
 The signals seem to predict natural disasters that are occurring around the globe.

 When he and his wife Sylvia decide to investigate the source of the signals, they end up being held captive in a convent that has been infiltrated by aliens.
 These invaders, from the planet Utopia, plan to destroy the world with the natural disasters.
-They have replicated the original inhabits of the convent and now pose as the Father and the nuns.
+They have replicated the original inhabitants of the convent and now pose as the Father and the nuns.

 While posing as the human Father Pergado, the alien leader Zindar explains Earth is a hotbed of disease that cannot be permitted to continue polluting the galaxy.

 Boran and Sylvia decide in the end not to stop the destruction of Earth and instead return to Utopia with Zindar.
 To make the return safely, Zindar holds Sylvia hostage and demands that Boran steal a Variance Crystal from the lab so that they can escape the destruction of Earth.
 Earth then explodes.